-time hh:mm duration activity equipment required leader purpose / outcome comments / notes 21:10 10 min My 'Magical Envelope' • During the Health and Well-Being Programme One, Scouts were asked to drop positive 'magical messages' to each other in the 'Magical Envelopes' given to them, every week for three weeks.
-The messages should do one or more of the following: • Spread a little kindness, • Motivate and encourage, • Appreciate something about the recipient (e.g. a strength, talent, or action), • Boost morale and well-being, • Say thank you for something the recipient did, or • Share something nice. • Now, the end of the three-week period, the Adult Leader hands out the 'Magical Envelope' to each Scout and they can open their own 'Magical Envelopes' to check their messages. • The Adult Leader asks the Scouts to choose one or two 'magical messages' they received and share them with the Troop. • The Adult Leader asks the Scouts to share their thoughts and feelings about the exercise.
-How did the positive 'magical messages' make them feel? • The Adult Leader then explains the importance of recognising the good in one another and to spread a little kindness in giving them positive 'magical messages' of affirmation.
-A chair for each Scout (optional) ATS Positive affirmation Confidence Building Memory Recall Communication Linking the 'SuperPower' to each Scout It is again recommended that the Adult Leader check the messages before the 'Magical Envelopes' are given to the recipients.
+time hh:mm duration activity equipment required leader purpose / outcome comments / notes 21:10 10 min My 'Magical Envelope' During the Health and Well-Being Programme One, Scouts were asked to drop positive 'magical messages' to each other in the 'Magical Envelopes' given to them, every week for three weeks.
+The messages should do one or more of the following: Spread a little kindness, • Motivate and encourage, Appreciate something about the recipient (e.g. a strength, talent, or action), • Boost morale and well-being, • Say thank you for something the recipient did, or • Share something nice.
+Now, the end of the three-week period, the Adult Leader hands out the 'Magical Envelope' to each Scout and they can open their own 'Magical Envelope' to check their messages.
+The Adult Leader asks the Scouts to choose one or two 'magical messages' they received and share them with the Troop.
+The Adult Leader then explains the importance of recognising the good in one another and to spread a little kindness in giving them positive 'magical messages' of affirmation. • A chair for each Scout (optional) ATS Positive affirmation Confidence Building Memory Recall Communication Linking the 'SuperPower' to each Scout It is again recommended that the Adult Leader check the messages before the 'Magical Envelopes' are given to the recipients.
 If inappropriate messages get into envelopes, such as bullying, make sure to address it immediately and talk about bullying with your Scouts.
 It is also suggested that the Adult Leader monitor the messages submitted and ensures that ALL Scouts, even the unpopular ones, receive positive messages of affirmation.
 21:20 10 min Closing Your usual closing ceremony My 'Magical Envelope' messages deposited into recipients envelopes.
 (See Health and Well-Being Programme One) • Flag, Payer Book, List of Announcements TS / TL • Tradition, structure, discipline and order. • Recognize efforts made by Patrols and individual Scouts during the meeting.
 21:30 120 min health and well-being physical fitness: Physical health is the foundation of our Scouting adventures.
 Whether it's hiking, camping, or engaging in various Scouting activities, being physically fit ensures we can fully participate and enjoy the experiences.